FME Version

 1. Start FME Data Inspector

-- For this example, we will be using Database connections, so that our connection is available for use in the upcoming examples.
+For this example, we will be using database connections so that our connection will be available in the upcoming examples.

 Connect with the Easy Connect Connection String